 Plastic area rugs are the best outdoor rugs for garden and doorway to wipe your feet.
-Plastic rugs are made of polypropylene or recycled plastic.
-They are stain resistant and water resistant, can bear heavy traffic and car pressure, also can be cleaned easily by water spray, brush and soap, then let them natural dry.
+They are made of polypropylene or recycled plastic, which is stain-resistant and water-resistant.
+Plastic rugs can bear heavy traffic and car pressure.
+You can use water spray, brush, and soap to brush them, then let them naturally dry.

 7. TPE Non-Slip Rug

-Non-slip rugs are made of TPE, which is the abbreviation of thermoplastic elastomers, has the consist features of plastic and rubber.
+The main material of non-slip rugs is TPE, which is the abbreviation of thermoplastic elastomers, has the consist features of plastic and rubber.
 The anti-slip sucker rug pads won’t harm floors and leave sticky stains.
-What’s more, they can protect people from sliding and falling on slippery floor.
+What’s more, they can protect people from sliding and falling on slippery floors.
 They are also great non-slip runner rugs.